1. Introduction

 hydra:Collection

-Describes a registration flow supported by an Aggregator Server.
-This specification models each flow as an RDF class so thataggr:supportedRegistrationType can be
+Describes a management flow supported by an Aggregator Server.
+This specification models each flow as an RDF class so thataggr:supportedManagementFlow can be

 semantically annotated by referencing the relevant flow class (e.g., aggr:AuthorizationCodeFlow).